Animal symbolism in Chinese art 兽 shòu

 Although the lion has never dwelt in China, it is a common art motif with lion statues guarding the entrances to temples.
 The character contains the homophone 师 shī which means ‘master’ combined with the ‘animal’ radical.

-Lion dances (狮子舞 shī zi wǔ) often have two lions chasing a ball (毬 qiú) and is similar to two dragons chasing a ball.
+Lion dances (狮子舞 shī zi wǔ) often have two lions chasing a ball (毬 qiú) and is similar to two dragons chasing a ball or pearl.
 The lion dance was traditionally associated with just the Lantern festival but is now seen at other Chinese festivals too.
 If a dancing lion can be enticed into your home it will bring good luck.

 Monkey 猴 hóu

-The famous Monkey King 孙悟空 Sūn wù kōng features in the ‘Journey to the West’ which has been made into numerous films.
+The famous Monkey King 孙悟空 Sūn wù kōng features in the ‘Journey to the West’ where he helped Tripitaka bring Buddhist scriptures from India which has been made into numerous films.
 Legends have the Monkey King cheekily stealing some of the peaches of immortality from the garden of the Queen Mother of the West (Xi wang mu) and so a monkey is often depicted carrying off a peach.

 A monkey riding on a horse expresses the wish for quick promotion as 侯 hóu is a noble rank and 马上 mǎ shǎng ‘on horseback’ is a metaphor for ‘arrive quickly’.
 A bee or wasp 蜂 fēng may be included as to make the phrase 马上封候 mǎ shàng fēng hòu (feng means ‘grant title’).
 Two monkeys in a pine tree symbolize a wish for promotion to last many generations.